New York Enacts Retail Worker Safety Act Addressing Workplace Violence in Retail Settings

 Retail Worker Requests for Assistance

-Large-scale retailers with locations in New York state must provide their retail employees with access to a silent response button in one of two ways:
+These large-scale retailers must provide their retail employees with access to a panic button in one of two ways:

 Employer Notice Requirements

-Beginning June 2, 2025, covered retail employers with at least 50 retail employees must provide workplace violence prevention training to all retail employees upon hire and on an annual basis thereafter.
-Employers with fewer than 50 retail employees must provide workplace violence prevention training upon hire and once every two years thereafter.
+Beginning March 3, 2025, covered retail employers with at least fifty retail employees must provide workplace violence prevention training to all retail employees upon hire and on an annual basis thereafter.
+Under the proposed Chapter amendment, employers with fewer than fifty retail employees must provide workplace violence prevention training upon hire and once every two years thereafter.

-At every annual or bi-annual workplace violence prevention training program, all covered retail employers must provide their retail employees with the following in writing in English and in the language identified by each employee as their primary language:
+At every workplace violence prevention training program, all covered retail employers must provide their retail employees with the following in writing in English and in the language identified by each employee as their primary language:

 Bond will continue to track this law for any new developments and will report updates as they become available.
 If you have any questions about the information presented in this memo, please contact James E. McGrath, III, Camisha Parkins, any attorney in Bond’s labor and employment practice or the attorney at Bond with whom you are regularly in contact.